sonic-net/SONiC/doc/mgmt/Management Framework.md

    sonic-ext:key-name “GLOBAL”
 ```
 5. `sonic-ext:key-transformer [function]`:
-Overloading default method to generate DB keys(s), used when the key values in a YANG list are different from ones in DB TABLE.
+Overloading default method with a callback to generate DB keys(s), used when the key values in a YANG list are different from ones in DB TABLE.
 A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*

 6. `sonic-ext:field-transformer [function]`:
-Overloading default method to generate FIELD value, used when the leaf/leaf-list values defined in a YANG list are different from the field values in DB.
+Overloading default method with a callback to generate FIELD value, used when the leaf/leaf-list values defined in a YANG list are different from the field values in DB.
 A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*

 7. `sonic-ext:subtree-transformer [function]`:
-Overloading default method for the current subtree, allows the sub-tree transformer to take full control of translation.
-Note that, if any other extensions are annotated to the nodes on the subtree, they are not effective.
+Overloading default method with a callback for the current subtree, allows the sub-tree transformer to take full control of translation.
+Note that, if any other extensions, e.g. table-name etc., are annotated to the nodes on the subtree, they are not effective.
 The subtree-transformer is inherited to all descendant nodes unless another one is defined, i.e. the scope of subtree-transformer callback is limited to the current and descendant nodes along the YANG path until a new subtree transformer is annotated.
 A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*